Is Digital Marketing Worth the Cost?

 Setting clear goals helps you measure success.
 Without it, how will you know if you’re growing?
 Common marketing Key Performance Indicators (KPIs) are follower growth, increased sales attributed to marketing, and email list growth.
 Check in with these KPIs monthly and quarterly to keep you focused.

 Investing in quality is the third way to make digital marketing worth the cost.
 If you don’t prioritize high-quality work, then it’s not worth investing in at all.
 Your level of quality may not be the same at a Fortune 500 company, but focus on clear, crisp images with strong composition, well-written articles, and regular community engagement.

 In order to use digital marketing well, you need to invest time and money.
 How much is up to you, but know that the better your digital marketing is, the more effective it will be.
-Whether you choose to do it yourself or hire an agency to facilitate and product your content, you can grow your small business’s presence online.
+Whether you choose to do it yourself or hire an agency to facilitate and produce your content, you can grow your small business’s presence online.